 Samples in solution for intact mass analysis or identification, should ideally be at 10-20uM and preferably 10-20ul volume to give us apotions to try different conditions if necessary.
 Sample must be free of detergent.

 Please post your samples to the address on the Contact us page.

-Gel samples should be placed in an 1.5ml eppendorf tube with ~10ul of water, sealed with parafilm and labelled clearly.
+Gel samples should be placed in a 1.5ml eppendorf tube with ~10ul of water, sealed with parafilm and labelled clearly.
 It is fine to post gel samples at room temperature.
 Please post in a padded envelope if using the normal Royal Mail postal system as we have had eppendorfs pop open due to being passed through the rollers in the mailrooms.

-Solution samples, it is entirely sample dependant whether you post at room temp, on ice or on dry ice.
+Solution samples, it is entirely sample dependent whether you post at room temp, on ice or on dry ice.
 You know your sample best.
 We would recommend that you don’t post the sample on a Thursday or Friday as there is a danger that it will not arrive before the weekend so may spend the weekend in the back of a delivery van.

 Sample Charges and VAT